clemsos/writings/_quora/2015-02-16-How-does-one-start-a-tech-incubator.md

 date: '2015-02-16'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to How does one start a tech incubator? - Quora'
+title: 'Clément Renaud\''s answer to How does one start a tech incubator?'
 ---

 Hey, I have actually been asking the same sort of question to myself